EvAM-Tools

 tab (on top of the page).
 Here you can:

-Specify the CPM model first.
+Specify the EvAM model first.
 You can use:

 1.1.
 Models that use DAGs to specify restrictions: OT, OncoBN (in both its conjunctive and disjunctive versions), CBN and H-ESBCN (H-ESBCN allows you to model AND, OR, and XOR dependency relationships).
 You will specify the DAG and the rates (CBN, H-ESBCN)/conditional probabilities (OT, OncoBN) of events conditional on their parents.